Indian name

 Indian names are based on a variety of systems and naming conventions, which vary from region to region.
-In Indian cultures, names hold profound significance and play a crucial role in an individual's life.
-The importance of names is deeply rooted in the country's diverse and ancient cultural heritage.
 Names are also influenced by religion and caste and may come from epics.
 In Hindu culture, names are often chosen based on astrological and numerological principles.
-It is believed that a person's name can influence their destiny, and selecting the right name is essential for a prosperous and harmonious life.
-Astrologers may be consulted to ensure a name aligns with the individual's birth chart.
-India's population speaks a wide variety of languages and nearly every major religion in the world has a following in India.
-This variety makes for subtle, often confusing, differences in names and naming styles.
-Due to historical Indian cultural influences, several names across South and Southeast Asia are influenced by or adapted from Indian names or words.
+It is believed that a person's name can influence their destiny, and astrologers may be consulted to ensure a name suits the individual's birth chart.
+India's population speaks a wide variety of languages, and many religions of the world have a following in India.
+This variety makes for subtle differences in names and naming styles.

 In some cases, an Indian birth name is different from their official name; the birth name starts with a selected name from the person's horoscope (based on the nakshatra or lunar mansion corresponding to the person's birth).

 Many children are given three names, sometimes as a part of a religious teaching.

 Research suggests that many Indians have officially adopted caste-neutral last names to mitigate historical inequalities.
 Some of India’s most famous celebrities have changed their names.
 For example, Amitabh Bachchan was originally named Inquilab Srivastava, Akshay Kumar was named Rajiv Hari Om Bhatia, and Dilip Kumar was originally named Muhammad Yusuf Khan.
-In many parts of India, the practice of name “doubling” is now wide-spread, i.e. a citizen adopts a “caste-neutral” last name for school, work and official settings, but retains a traditional name for personal interaction or to access certain state schemes.
+In many parts of India, the practice of name "doubling" is now wide-spread, i.e. a citizen adopts a “caste-neutral” last name for school, work and official settings, but retains a traditional name for personal interaction or to access certain state schemes.